 - and the lower band.

-The upper and lower bands are positioned on either side of the moving average (middle) band.
+The upper and lower bands are on either side of the moving average (middle) band.
 The trader decides the number of standard deviations they need the volatility indicator set at.

 The position of these bands provides information on how strong the trend is and the potential high and low price levels that may be expected in the near future.